Al-Hawash, Hama

 Al-Hawash (الحواش) is a Syrian village located in the Qalaat al-Madiq Subdistrict of the al-Suqaylabiyah District in Hama Governorate.
 According to the Syria Central Bureau of Statistics (CBS), al-Hawash had a population of 3,306 in the 2004 census.
+As of September 2018, the population is estimated to be between 8,400 and 8,600, of whom between 450 and 500 are IDPS.